amarrr11/CRM-Genie/README.md

 A: Yes, all sensitive info is in `.env` and never committed.
 Google OAuth and SQL injection protection are enabled.

 **Q: Can I use another AI model?**
 A: Yes, swap the Gemini API key or adjust the Python service for OpenAI.
+LangChain supports multiple providers.

 **Q: How do I reset the database?**
 A: Drop and recreate tables in MySQL, or use a setup script if provided.

+**Q: What makes this different from other CRMs?**
+A: This CRM combines traditional features with **LangChain-powered AI agents** for predictive analytics and business intelligence.

 **Q: How do I add more features?**
 A: Fork the repo, add your code, and submit a pull request!